aysuismayil/ISTQB-Preparation/40Qs-set-A.md

 ---

 ## Question 23 (1 Point)
+You test a system whose lifecycle is modeled by the state transition diagram shown below.
+The system starts in the INIT state and ends its operation in the OFF state.

 What is the MINIMAL number of test cases to achieve valid transitions coverage?

 $${\color{green}a.\ 4}$$